balakreshnan/Samples2022/AzureML/hugginfacesdk.md

-# Hugging Face consuming using sdk
+# Consuming Hugging Face models using AML SDK

-## how to consume Hugging Face's python aml sdk
+## How to consume Hugging Face Model in python Azure Machine Learning SDK

 ## Details